rippmn/asm-cr-handson/README.md

-This is the repo for ecolab second hands on
+This is the repo for hands on with ASM and CR